indeedhat/icl/README.md

-# ICL: Indeedhats config language
+# ICL: Indeedhat's config language

 Inspired by hcl and nginx's config languages this is pretty much just a stripped down version that does the data format part without any of the complex logic